Camping (American TV series): Development

+The series is based on the British series Camping created by Julia Davis.
+The original series was nominated for two BAFTAs in the Best Scripted Comedy and Best Comedy Writer categories.

 On February 8, 2018, it was announced that HBO had given the production a series order consisting of eight half-hour episodes.
 Lena Dunham and Jenni Konner had been developing the series with HBO for some time prior to the announcement and finally received a green light following Jennifer Garner's commitment to star.
-The series is based on the British series Camping created by Julia Davis.
-The series was expected to be written by Dunham and Konner who would also executive produce alongside Julia Davis, Christine Langan, and Ilene S. Landress.
+The series was expected to be written by Dunham and Konner, who would also executive produce alongside Julia Davis, Christine Langan, and Ilene S. Landress.
 Production companies involved in the series were slated to include A Casual Romance, Hush Ho, and Baby Cow Productions.

 On March 19, 2018, it was reported that Tom Lassally had joined the series as an executive producer for 3 Arts Entertainment.
 On July 25, 2018, it was announced that the series would premiere on October 14, 2018.